-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 538 is an even number.
 What if there's a tie?

 An Electoral College tie is extremely rare.
 It's only happened twice.
-In a tie, one arm of Congress, the House of Representatives, will elect the President, while the other, the Senate, will elect the Vice President.
+In a tie, one arm of Congress, the House of Representatives, will elect the president, while the other, the Senate, will elect the vice president.
 (Here's a helpful chart).
 This year, if there's a tie in the Electoral College, and the Republicans keep the House but the Democrats win back the Senate, it's quite possible that we'd be looking at a Donald Trump-Tim Kaine administration, a fitting end to the wackiest election we've ever seen.
 Isn't democracy wonderful?

 What are battleground states?